cpmpercussion/homepage/_posts/2013-07-05-speedier-saveframe-in-processing.md

 status: publish
 type: post
 published: true
+description: "I've been writing some very simple Processing sketches to visualise logs of OSC messages for my Metatone project and I've wanted to turn these"
 ---

 I've been writing some very simple Processing sketches to visualise logs of OSC messages for my